mijo2/Load_Shifting_Tetris_game_agent_/README.md

 ### Directories
 For now, there is only one directory in this repository.

-The game for which the agent training and testing files is:
+For now only one game's agent training directory is present in this repository:
   * CartPole-v0